slakpi/ros/doc/ARCHITECTURE.md

 ##### `pub fn arch::init_multi_core()`

 Performs multi-threaded initialization.
 Any secondary cores will be running with interrupts disabled when this function returns.
+This must be called after `arch::init()`.

 ##### `pub fn get_memory_layout() -> &'static memory::MemoryConfig`

 Retrieves the physical memory layout.

-##### `pub fn get_exclusion_layout() -> &'static memory::MemoryConfig`

-Retrieves the physical memory exclusions.
-These are areas that will not be made available to the page allocators.
-For example, the area containing the kernel image must be excluded.
+The layout must exclude any memory regions that cannot be used by the kernel, e.g. the kernel code itself, a DeviceTree, etc.

 ##### `pub fn get_page_size() -> usize`